 The two creative heads behind drawinkpaper are Tobi and Phil, both born in ’84, who are comic lovers and enthusiastic gamers of the first hour.
 Tobi holds a pen as long as he remembers, while Phil experienced his first programming attempts and games on the C64.

 On their way to become graphic designers, they became good buddies and are now developing their own Webcomics on games, everyday situations and Collabs.
-In addition to their hobbies, Tobi is working as a graphic designer in Vienna, Austria and Phil as a Social Media Manager in Berlin, Germany.
+In addition to their hobbies, Tobi is working as a graphic designer in Vienna, Austria and Phil as a Communication Manager in Berlin, Germany.

 Playlists on Spotify